Percedal15019/LLM-Ops/README.md

 <br>

 > [!CAUTION]
 > LLMs works on the prediction concept that is it predicts the next move.
-Sometimes they are confidently state things that are completely false. <br>
+Sometimes they are confidently state things that are completely false. <br> <br>
 > **YOU SHOULD NEVER RELY ON THEM !!!**

 ---